donotnoot/samlvpn/readme.md

 - You must have a working C toolchain installed to compile OpenVPN
 	- OpenVPN requires some libraries to compile.
 Check their docs for details.
+	- Debian-based distributions can just `apt build-dep openvpn` to install dependencies.
 - You must have a working Go toolchain installed to compile SamlVPN

 ### Compile OpenVPN